Fatumayattani/pldg_cohort4/README.md

 Welcome to my documentation repo for the **Public Learning Developer Group (PLDG) Cohort-4**!

-This space is where I’ll be tracking my progress, learnings, wins (and maybe a few stumbles) as I dive into open-source contributions, community collaboration, and projects like **Storacha**.
+This space is where I’ll be tracking my progress, learnings, wins (and maybe a few stumbles) as I dive into open-source contributions, community collaboration, and projects.

 ---